 Applications under the Kenton Placemaking Grant will be eligible to apply for awards ranging from $500 up to $5,000.
 Grant awards will be determined by an evaluation committee, selected by the KNA Board of Directors, of individuals that live and/or work in the Kenton neighborhood.

-Grant and evaluation committee applications will be available by April 1 on this page and at the Historic Kenton Firehouse (2209 N Schofield).
-Announcement of the Kenton Placemaking Grant Program will also be published in the next Kenton Connect, set for delivery in March.
+Grant and evaluation committee applications are available here and at the Historic Kenton Firehouse (2209 N Schofield).
+Announcement of the Kenton Placemaking Grant Program was published in a Kenton Connect delivered in March, 2019.

 A City Resolution passed in 1996 established the NPTF to capture a portion of revenue gathered by the Portland International Raceway (PIR) at events requiring a noise variance.
 North Portland Neighborhood Services (NPNS) was selected to administer the community enhancement grant program.
 The return of IndyCar to PIR in 2018 brought the first major contribution from a noise variance event in over a decade, thus reactivating the Trust Fund as a grant program with a total of $35,000 to distribute in 2019.